ethereum/consensus-specs/tests/README.md

 ## Attestation Tests

-The [beacon chain](https://ethereum.org/en/eth2/beacon-chain/) doesn't provide any direct functionality to end users.
-Prior to the merge, it does not execute EVM programs or store user data.
-It exists to provide a trusted source of information about the latest verified block hash of the [shard blockchains](https://ethereum.org/en/eth2/shard-chains/) which do provide storage, and possibly execution, services.
+The consensus layer doesn't provide any direct functionality to end users.
+It does not execute EVM programs or store user data.
+It exists to provide a trusted source of information about the latest verified block hash of the execution layer.

 For every slot a validator is randomly selected as the proposer.
-Currently the proposer proposes a block for the current head of the beacon chain (built on the previous block). propose a hash for the head of the assigned shard.
+The proposer proposes a block for the current head of the consensus layer chain (built on the previous block).
+That block includes the hash of the proposed new head of the execution layer.

-For every slot there is also a randomly selected committee of validators that needs to vote whether the value proposed by the proposer is really a valid hash for the head of the beacon chain (and, once added, valid hash for the head of the assigned shard).
-Those votes are called [attestations](https://notes.ethereum.org/@hww/aggregation#112-Attestation), and they are sent as independent messages.
+For every slot there is also a randomly selected committee of validators that needs to vote whether the new consensus layer block is valid, which requires the proposed head of the execution chain to also be a valid block.
+These votes are called [attestations](https://notes.ethereum.org/@hww/aggregation#112-Attestation), and they are sent as independent messages.
 The proposer for a block is able to include attestations from previous slots, which is how they get on chain to form consensus, reward honest validators, etc.

 [You can see a simple successful attestation test here](https://github.com/ethereum/consensus-specs/blob/926e5a3d722df973b9a12f12c015783de35cafa9/tests/core/pyspec/eth2spec/test/phase0/block_processing/test_process_attestation.py#L26-L30):
 Lets go over it line by line.